Magic: The Gathering Changed My Life

 Today

-So when I walk into my local game shops (Yup, now there are actually stores dedicated just to card and board games; teenage me would be amazed), and see all the younger kids in their early teens playing, I’m happy for them.
+When I walk into my local game shops — teenage me would be amazed that there are actually stores dedicated just to card and board games — and see younger kids playing, I’m happy for them.
 I strive to be that cool older dude that helped me learn the game when I was their age.
 The game will hopefully inspire them to learn and grow the way it did for me.